f4lco/libyear-gradle-plugin/README.md

 The plugin now also considers repositories defined in the settings script (`settings.gradle` or `settings.gradle.kts`) in addition to the project's repositories depending on the [repositories mode][repo-mode].
 Previously, the plugin processed only the project's repositories.

+The build also runs against Gradle 7 in addition to Gradle 6.x to prevent regressions.

 ## Acknowledgements

 J. Cox, E. Bouwers, M. van Eekelen and J. Visser, [Measuring Dependency